U.S. POKER WEBSITES & LAW YOU CAN TRUST

 EXPECTED DATE OF LEGALIZATION

-An online gambling bill, HB 649, legalizing poker and casino games in Pennsylvania got vote approval on November 18, 2015, 18-8 vote, from the House Gaming Oversight Committee.
+Three online gambling bills (SB 524, SB 477, and HB 392) in Pennsylvania were introduced last month.
+An online gambling bill, HB 649, legalizing poker and casino games in PA got vote approval on November 18, 2015, 18-8 vote, from the House Gaming Oversight Committee.
 The House of Representatives voted on this bill on May 24, 2016, but it did not pass (81-107 vote).
 However, on June 28th of last year the House voted on this bill again and it passed with a 114-85 vote.
 The bill then went to the Senate for consideration but no vote was taken.
-The legislature is back in session and it’s anticipated an online gambling bill (poker and casino games) will be passed sometime this year.
+The legislature is back in session and it’s anticipated an online gambling bill will be passed sometime this year.

 Internet poker bills in January and February this year have been introduced in New York to the Senate and Assembly.
 On February 15, 2017, one of the bills passed the Senate Gaming Committee by a 11-0 vote.
 It now heads to the Finance Committee for a possible vote.
 Last year on June 17th, the legislative session in New York ended and no vote was taken before the deadline on the online poker bill (SB S5302) by the Assembly.
 On June 14, 2016, this bill passed the Senate by a 53-5 vote.
 This bill advanced out of the Senate’s Finance Committee 12 days earlier on June 2nd and it passed the state’s Senate Racing, Gaming and Wagering Committee on February 2, 2016 (9-0 vote).